 The governing body of a county or municipality is responsible for ensuring the proper management of solid waste generated within its jurisdiction in accordance with the Solid Waste Management Plan (SWMP).
 The SWMP outlines solid waste management needs for the period 2024 to 2034.
-For reporting purposes, this SWMP shall expire December 31, 2034.
 Estimates and projections are provided to assist the governing body in making informed solid waste management decisions.